mozilla/data-docs/src/tools/spark.md

 > **⚠** This method requires [BigQuery Access](../cookbooks/bigquery/access.md#bigquery-access-request) to be provisioned.

 Dataproc is Google's managed Spark cluster service.
-Accessing BigQuery from there will be fast because it does not involve cross-cloud data transfers.

 You can spin up a Dataproc cluster with Jupyter using the following command.
 Insert your values for `cluster-name`, `bucket-name`, and `project-id` there.
 Your notebooks are stored in Cloud Storage under `gs://bucket-name/notebooks/jupyter`: